SwissDataScienceCenter/renku-notebooks/README.md

 ## Building images and charts

 To build the images and render the chart locally, use [chartpress].
-Install it with `pip` or use `pipenv install` to install the dependency in the included `Pipfile`.
+Install it with `pip` or use `poetry install`.

   [CI]: https://github.com/SwissDataScienceCenter/renku-notebooks/workflows/CI/badge.svg
   [1]: https://github.com/SwissDataScienceCenter/renku-notebooks/actions?query=branch%3Amaster+workflow%3ACI